YottaDB/YDBDoc/ProgGuide/commands.rst

    a=0
    YDB>

 This uses an argumentless KILL to get a "fresh start" by deleting all existing local variables.
 After SETting a, a(1), and a(1,1), the KILL deletes a(1) and its descendants.
-The ZWRITE shows only a remaining.
+The ZWRITE shows that only a remains.

 Example: